Words by Louisa Choruma

 As we wound down the evening and shared highlights of the tour, it was a nice touch to have some good strong Kenyan Coffee after dessert.

-Looking round the restaurant, from the paintings on the walls, local artefacts in various corners and display units, to the service staff clad in their African print uniforms, and the live band to keep us entertained – this dinner truly was a great way to conclude our trip through East Africa!
-Thank you PK!
+Looking around the restaurant, from the paintings on the walls, local artifacts in various corners and display units, to the service staff clad in their African print uniforms, and the live band to keep us entertained – this dinner truly was a great way to conclude our trip through East Africa!
+Thank you, PK!

 Sam Chercoles on a full-scale dramatic affair at PLAY Restaurant & Lounge

 Hikina Restaurant reopens its doors at Lapita, Dubai Parks & Resorts